Duke486/Galgamer_WebPlayer/README.md

+##What is this?
+Galgamer is a vision novel player for web.
+Uses Vue3 framework and material design.
 ### Starting the Development Server

 To start the development server with hot-reload, run the following command.
 The server will be accessible at [http://localhost:3000](http://localhost:3000):